inverse/python-iolite-client/README.md

 -   Decode credentials (`pipenv run python scripts/get_credentials.py <basic-auth-value>`)
 -   Add your credentials to `.env` following the above process

+The [pre-commit][4] framework is used enforce some linting and style compliance on CI.

+To get the same behaviour locally you can run `pre-commit install` within your activated venv.

+Alternatively to run manually you can run `pre-commit run -a`.

 ## Access remote UI

 Run `pipenv run python scripts/example.py` and copy the URL to your browser of choice.